 The Harrison Institute supports actors who shape and make public policy.
 Some of our clients are nonprofit coalitions that promote policy change at various levels – local, state, federal, and international.
 Others are decision-makers, primarily at the state level – legislators, attorneys general, regulatory agencies, and their national associations.

-Our students and staff analyze law-making authority, identify options for changing policy, help our clients plan their strategy, and draft policy documents based on client choices.
-Here are some of the questions we tackle:
+Policy teams.
+Students in the public policy clinic analyze law-making authority, identify options for changing policy, help clients plan their strategy, and draft documents based on client choices.
+Students work in four teams:

 - Climate team –

 - Adaptation – Enable cities to prepare for hotter summers, higher seas, and heavier downpours.

 - Equity – Empower low-income communities in urban and rural areas to protect their homes and neighborhoods from climate impacts.

 - Health and food team –

 - Health Justice Alliance – Develop District of Columbia-based advocacy projects for Georgetown University’s Health Justice Alliance.

 - Health disparities – Meet urgent oral health needs of low-income children.

 - School food – Reinvent a healthier food chain for school children.

 - Human rights team –